-Note that the optimal number of shots for each inner product estimation depends on the true value of the inner products.
-While this presents an interesting challenge for optimal sampling methods, we do not employ such an adaptive sampling strategy in the results section.
-Instead, we use a fix number of shots for each inner product.
+Therefore, the optimal number of shots for each inner product estimation depends on the true value of the inner products.
+While this presents an interesting challenge for optimal sampling methods, we do not employ an adaptive sampling strategy in the results section; instead, for convenience, we use a fixed number of shots for each inner product.